-SEMINAR 2: RESEARCH PROPOSAL AND DESIGN [Thursday, 15 February - Claudia]
+SEMINAR 2: RESEARCH PROPOSAL AND DESIGN [Thursday, 13 February]

 This seminar deals with the research proposal and research design.
-A compelling research proposal is a critical step in conducting research as it sets the direction of the study regarding the research questions, the goals, the theoretical lens, timeframe, and the methods.
-In addition, a research design explains the key elements for a research proposal prescribed by Rhodes University higher degrees committee.
+A compelling research proposal is a critical step in conducting research as it sets the direction of the study regarding the research questions, the goals, the theoretical lens, the timeframe, and the methods.
+In addition, a research design explains the key elements of a research proposal prescribed by Rhodes University's higher degrees committee.
 Finally, this seminar will outline the ways to ensure the quality, reliability and validity of the research process.